study-groups/os-study-group/README.md

 functions.
 The small size makes Xinu suitable for embedded environments.

 ### People
-- [https://www.youtube.com/watch?v=86_BkFsb4eI](Andrew S. Tanenbaum: The Impact of MINIX): story of UNIX from a cultural perspective.
+- [Andrew S. Tanenbaum: The Impact of MINIX](https://www.youtube.com/watch?v=86_BkFsb4eI): story of UNIX from a cultural perspective.